 Crossing the A537 at the top by the Cat and Fiddle Inn the route takes the shortcut over the moors to the A53 (Leek to Buxton) road.
 Just before you join the A53 you are treated to a vista looking across to Longnor and beyond.

-With my belly, a little too full I just had six miles back to the car, but the road from Longnor to the A53 is very much uphill with a few very small downhills.
-Seen the Winking Man Inn was a welcome sight as it was the end of my ride.
+With my belly, a little too full I just had six miles back to the car, but the road from Longnor to the A53 is very much uphill with few very small downhills.
+Seeing the Winking Man Inn was a welcome sight as it was the end of my ride.

 This is the last of my 5x100km rides for this Audax session, which started in March with the Monyash Peak.
-Over the five rides, I developed my riding strength and I forgot how much I enjoy the hilly climbs but the only way which I can improve my performance is by losing my oversized belly.
+Over the five rides, I developed my riding strength and I forgot how much I enjoy the hilly climbs but the only way in which I can improve my performance is by losing my oversized belly!

 Organisor: Chris Keeling-Roberts